bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 <span id="timer"></span>
 ```
 **in CSS:**
-Since both versions have the same HTML elements, we do not need to create separate CSS files for each design (but you can if you want the cards look different for different versions).
+Since both versions have the same HTML elements, we do not need to create separate CSS files for each design (but you can if you want the cards look differently).
 Besides the design of cards, there are some important features to add to make the card flips as we want.
-I mainly adapted these [CSS codes](https://github.com/code-sketch/memory-game/blob/master/video-11/styles.css) from [Marina](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae), because she has made the flipping effects very fluid and attractive.
+I mainly adapted these [CSS codes](https://github.com/code-sketch/memory-game/blob/master/video-11/styles.css) from [the original blog post](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae), because it has made the flipping effects very fluid and attractive.
 However, instead of flipping them vertically, I flipped them horizontally, so we have `transform: rotateX(180deg);`.

 You can find my full CSS code [here](https://github.com/bitprj/Charades_Game_In_JavaScript/blob/master/finish_code/cardstyle.css).

 ![](https://i.imgur.com/r8J1YZg.gif)

 **Note:** This is a little tricky.
-Since I used the same CSS codes from original blog, the `back-face` is shown in the beginning as the first word, so I named it `id="word1"`.
+Since I used the same CSS codes from the original blog, the `back-face` is shown in the beginning as the first word, so I named it `id="word1"`.
 I'll refer to all the words as `word1`, `word2`, etc. to make it more clear.

 ### "Limiting Time" Version
-In this version, we want to use a timer to keep track of the time that each card has been shown, and flip the card when the time is up.
+In this version, we want to use a timer to keep track of the time that each card has been shown, and flip the card when 30 seconds is up.
+The total game will last for 5 minutes.
+Play this with your friends to see how many words you can guess right in 5 minutes!
 To do this, we can write a function `function flipWord() {...}` which flips the word, and then start the timer.
-When the time is up, call `flipWord()` again and reset the `textContent` of whichever word is hidden now, and it would be the next word to be shown.
+When 30 seconds is up, call `flipWord()` again and reset the `textContent` of whichever word is hidden now, and it would be the next word to be shown.
+The first word when the game starts is the `back-face` of the card, and the next word is the `front-face` of this card.
+However, after the first flip, if we flip the card again, the `back-face` shows up again.
+So we want the next word be on the `back-face` already before we do the flip.
+Let's break this process up and implement it in JavaScript now.

 **in JavaScript:**
 1. The First Flip: